steve-piece/skilltags/README.md

 look more modern and responsive.
 ```

 The agent starts coding immediately.
 It doesn't check what skills are available.
-Even when you have skills relevant to your prompt that would improve the agent's output, they go untouched.
-Then you end of trying to remember the name of the skill(s) that would help with your request.
+Even when you have skills relevant to your prompt that would improve the agent's output, the agent doesn't use them unless you explicitly tell it to.

 </td>
 <td width="50%">